-- Be conditionally or unconditionally accepted into a specific graduation program (provisionally accepted students are not eligible for assistantships). - Have official transcripts on file in the College of Graduate and Outreach Programs indicating completion of the baccalaureate degree from a regionally accredited institution. - Carry a full course load of nine credit hours during the period of the assistantship.
+- Be conditionally or unconditionally accepted into a specific graduation program (provisionally accepted students are not eligible for assistantships). - Have official transcripts on file in The Graduate School indicating completion of the baccalaureate degree from a regionally accredited institution. - Carry a full course load of nine credit hours during the period of the assistantship.